Sun Protection for Outdoor Workers

 Cases of Skin Cancer

-Unfortunately the annual rates of both melanoma and non-melanoma skin cancers are increasing steadily in Ireland.
-We are approaching nearly 1000 cases of melanoma and almost 10,000 cases of non-melanoma annually.
+Unfortunately the annual rates of both melanoma and non-melanoma skin cancers (NMSC) are increasing steadily in Ireland.
+There are over 1000 cases of melanoma and almost 12,000 cases of non-melanoma annually.

 Causes of Skin Cancer